Hope2925/IQ_Bootcamp_2023/GIT/README.md

 ## Git Practice

 ### Goals:
+1. Understand what Git & Github are and their usefulness
-1. Use a personal access token to connect a personal computer git to Github
+2. Use a personal access token to connect a personal computer git to Github
-2. Contribute to a Github repository
+3. Contribute to a Github repository

 -------------------------------
 ## What is git?